 Table 4-8 displays the highway safety targets set by the Commonwealth.
-For all measures, except the nonmotorized fatalities and serious injuries measure, the Commonwealth considered the general downward trend lines in the historic data as its CY 2018 targets.
-MassDOT recognizes that its initiatives to increase nonmotorized travel throughout the Commonwealth have posed a challenge to concurrent activities to reduce nonmotorized fatalities and injuries.
+For all measures except the nonmotorized fatalities and serious injuries measure the Commonwealth considered the general downward trend lines in the historic data when setting its CY 2019 targets.
+Meanwhile, MassDOT recognizes that its initiatives to increase nonmotorized travel throughout the Commonwealth have posed a challenge to concurrent activities to reduce nonmotorized fatalities and injuries.
 Rather than adopt a target that reflects an increased amount of nonmotorized fatalities and serious injuries, MassDOT has set a CY 2019 target that is approximately equal to the 2011-15 rolling average value for nonmotorized fatalities and serious injuries (see Figure 4-10).
 The Commonwealth and the Boston Region MPO are required to update these targets on an annual basis.

-Table 4-82019 Massachusetts Statewide Highway Safety Performance Targets
+Table 4-8 2019 Massachusetts Statewide Highway Safety Performance Targets

-Highway Safety Performance Measure 2019 Safety Measure Target (Expected 2015-19 Rolling Average) Number of fatalities 353.00 Rate of fatalities per 100 million VMT 0.58 Number of serious injuries 2,801.00 Rate of serious injuries per 100 million VMT 4.37 Number of nonmotorized fatalities and serious injuries 541.00 Number of nonmotorized fatalities and serious injuries 541.00
+Highway Safety Performance Measure 2019 Safety Measure Target (Expected 2015-19 Rolling Average) Number of fatalities 353.00 Rate of fatalities per 100 million VMT 0.58 Number of serious injuries 2,801.00 Rate of serious injuries per 100 million VMT 4.37 Number of nonmotorized fatalities and serious injuries 541.00